Updated: Feb 23, 2022

 Fellowship suffers from safety

 Hardship is rampant these days.
 Evil has a grip like never before.
 People are homeless eating out of garbage cans.
-One of the latest styles for women is to cut their shorts so far up that the pockets hang below the bottom.
+Clothing styles commonly include some very undignified garments.
 Substance addictions are at a terribly high level.
 I see groups of people sitting in restaurants, hardly speaking to each other while eating and constantly tapping on their phones.
 Our faces glow more by the light of a television or a laptop than by the warm conversation of friends or family.

 The education we need to guide each other away from sin and consequence, it’s so rare that too many of us don’t even know it exists.
 Why?
 I think it’s because it feels more safe to solve a conflict over an email.
 It feels more safe to say I love you in a text.
 And it feels more safe to boot others out of our sandbox before any considerable conflict can arise within it.
-And this, this growing set of potential blows to our social ties and our fellowship, it’s an absolutely perfect example of what suffers in the long run, from what feels safe in the now.
+And this, this growing set of potential blows to our social ties and our fellowship; it’s an absolutely perfect example of what parts of our lives suffer in the long run, because of what feels safe right now.

 Why are we readily cutting each other off?